Neurogami/rhesus/README.md

 Generates files for you to jump-start projects that have common code.

-Makes assorted assumptions and needs more testing with a variety of template sources
+Makes assorted assumptions and needs more testing with a variety of template sources.

-Driven by the Works for James criteria.
+Driven by the _Works for James_ criteria.
 Feedback is welcome.

 Bugs are being tracked on [Pivotal Tracker](http://www.pivotaltracker.com/projects/72892)

-Issues added to the GitHub issues sections should get moved there as well.

 SYNOPSIS